Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 1. Run the `SimpleBrowser` application.
 2. Use the browser to navigate the web with a simple and efficient interface.

-### Updater *WIP!!*

-1. Run the `UpdaterForm` application.
-2. The application will automatically check for updates when it loads.
-3. If an update is available, it will download and install the latest version.
-The progress will be displayed on the taskbar icon and in the application window.
-4. If no update is available, the main program will be launched.

 ## Contributing

 1. Fork the repository.